-Family Seat are delighted to be supporting the children’s communication charity I CAN, with 50p from every product purchased from Family Seat donated to the charity.
+Family Seat are delighted to be supporting the children's communcation charity I CAN, with 50p from every All-in-one adult and child potty training seat purchased from Family Seat donated to the charity.

 I CAN is the UK children's communication charity.
 I CAN persues a vision of the world where all children struggling with speech and language receive the help they need to fulfil their potential.
 I CAN's mission is to ensure that no child who struggles to communicate is left out or left behind.